olasson/SDCND-Term1-Project2-TrafficSignClassifier/README.md

 Overall, the model with the best performance seems to be `VGG16_001_64`.

 The command line tool support visualizing a subset of the test set predictions.

-Command:
+It will show max 15 predictions, with the top 5 probabilities for each image.

-* `--data_test'./data/prepared_test.p/' --model_name  'VGG16_001_64' --show 'pred' `
+Command:  `--data_test'./data/prepared_test.p/' --model_name  'VGG16_001_64' --show 'pred' `

 <p align="center">
   <img width="80%" height="80%" src="https://github.com/olasson/SDCND-Term1-Project2-TrafficSignClassifier/blob/master/images/VGG16_001_64_pred_test.png">
 </p>

 Some random images was downloaded from the web, prepared and fed to the model.
+They werre cropped to 32x32.

-* `--data_web './data/images/' --model_name  'VGG16_001_64' --show 'pred' `
+Command: `--data_web './data/images/' --model_name  'VGG16_001_64' --show 'pred' `

 <p align="center">
   <img width="80%" height="80%" src="https://github.com/olasson/SDCND-Term1-Project2-TrafficSignClassifier/blob/master/images/VGG16_001_64_pred_web.png">
 </p>

-## Project Shortcomings
+The model works quite well on the web images.
+The high confidence seems to indicate that the model has generalized well to new images.